djbutler/cylon-7bot/README.md

 ## Dependencies

+### Part I: Installing firmware on your 7bot

+1. Download the [Arduino IDE](https://www.arduino.cc/en/Main/Software) version 1.6 or greater.
+2. Install support for the Arduino Due by opening `Tools -> Board -> Boards Manager` and selecting the Due.
+3. Connect the 7bot to your computer via the USB cable.
+4. Select the Due board from the menu `Tools -> Board`.
-First install "Standard Firmata" on your 7bot.
-This can be done by downloading the [Arduino IDE](https://www.arduino.cc/en/Main/Software) version 1.6 or greater, opening `File -> Examples -> Firmata -> StandardFirmata`, and pressing the `Upload` button.
+5. Install the firmware by opening `File -> Examples -> Firmata -> StandardFirmata`, and pressing the `Upload` button.

 Next, clone this repository to your computer by running the following command in the terminal: